007revad/Synology_enable_M2_volume/README.md

 4. Click OK and OK again.
 5. Click Community on the left.
 6. Install **SynoCli misc.
 Tools**

-### The good news

-If you run this script then use Storage Manager to create your M.2 storage pool and volume and then run the script again with the --restore option to restore the original setting your storage pool and volume survive and the annoying notifications and warnings are gone.

-Your volume also survives reboots and DSM updates.

-### Known issues in v.1.0.3

-1. You **MUST** let the script reboot the NAS.
-If you don't then you won't be able to restart the NAS from the DSM UI (it just continues showing "Restarting..." and never actually reboots).
-    - If you exit the shell window without letting the script reboot the NAS you can either press the power button on the Synology or log back in via SSH, type **reboot** and press enter.
-2. If you go into "Control Panel > Shared Folders" before you've rebooted the Synology the Shared Folders window will be blank.

 ## To run the script
 **Note:** Replace /volume1/scripts/ with the path to where the script is located.